 Securing instance metadata

-You can lock down sensitive instance metadata paths by disabling legacy APIs and
+You can lock down sensitive instance metadata paths by using

 Most workloads running in GKE need to communicate with other services that could be running either inside or outside of the cluster.
 You can use several different methods to control what traffic is allowed to flow through your clusters and their Pods.